Home Inspection in the Triangle, NC

 A

 You’re welcome to attend.
-Many buyers find it helpful to join for the last portion to review major findings and ask questions.
+Many buyers find it helpful to join for the final portion to review major findings and ask questions.

 Q